faraadi/yasna-challenge/README.md

 # Yasna Front-End Hiring Challenge

-this projects is built with vanilla javascript and css. no framework, no preprocessor.
+This projects is built with vanilla javascript and css. no framework, no preprocessor.

 - [Live Demo](https://yasna-challenge.netlify.app/)